aurorascharff/next16-commerce/STEPS.md

 - The first reported issue was with architecture and excessive prop drilling, making it hard to maintain and refactor features.
 Let's check out the home page.
 - I'm noticing some issues.
 Fetching auth state top level, passing down to components and using it for conditional rendering.
 This is a common problem, making our components less reusable and composable, and the code hard to read.
 - We don't need to fetch top level with server components.
 Maybe we tried to improve performance and share this to make the page faster, but that's not necessary, and we are blocking the initial load too.
-We can fetch inside components, and then utilize react cache() to avoid duplicate calls.
-Best practise is to push promises to resolve deeper down, for many reasons.
+Utilize react cache() to avoid duplicate calls.
+Then fetch inside components.
+Best practice is to push promises to resolve deeper down, for many reasons.
 - Refactor to add reach cache to deduplicate multiple calls to this per page load.
 If using fetch it's auto deduped.
 Fetch inside components, improve structure: PersonalizedSection suspend.
 - MembershipTile, suspend the personalized for the general, ensuring we have a proper fallback and avoiding CLS.
 - What about client WelcomeBanner, WelcomeBanner?
 Cant use my await isAuth.
 Always need this dep when using WelcomeBanner, forcing the parent to handle this dep, cant move this freely.
 This is a dep we will encounter forever into the future of our apps life.
 Passing it multiple levels down.